Controlling digital learning processes

 Data protection compliance (GDPR), hosting in Europe, and secure data transmission are mandatory.
 Companies should examine how an LMS handles backups, encryption, and user rights.

-Through interfaces, an LMS connects with HR systems, videoconferencing tools, or Single Sign-On.
+Interfaces connect an LMS with HR systems, video conferencing tools, or Single Sign On.
 Open standards like xAPI or LTI make the digital learning platform flexible to use.

-Many Learning Management Systems can be tailored to the corporate design.
+Many Learning Management Systems can be adapted to the corporate design.
 Logos, colors, and custom domains build trust.
-Multilingual interfaces are helpful for international audiences.
+Multilingual interfaces are useful for international target audiences.

 Advantages of a Learning Management System